NYC, big employers taking hard line against vaccine holdouts

 Seventy percent of the nation's adults have received at least one shot, and nearly 61% are fully vaccinated — well short of where President Joe Biden wanted the U.S. to be by this point.

-Experts say the vaccine is still highly effective at preventing serious illness and death from the more contagious mutant version.
+Experts say the vaccine is still highly effective at preventing serious illness and death from the delta variant.

 Florida Gov. Ron DeSantis, a Republican who is running for reelection next year while eyeing a 2024 presidential bid, doubled down Tuesday as the state again broke its record for COVID-19 hospitalizations, insisting that the spike will ease soon and that he will not impose any business restrictions or mask mandates.
 He encouraged people to get vaccinated.